Rewriting Graphically with Symmetric Traced Monoidal Categories: Introduction

 \subsection{Structure of the report}

 The structure of the report is as follows.
+In \S\ref{sec:monoidal-categories} we recap the required background on monoidal categories, and in particular Cartesian and symmetric traced monoidal categories, the primary focus of our work.
 In \S\ref{sec:hypergraphs} we introduce a standard definition of hypergraphs, and then refine this to obtain \emph{linear hypergraphs}, which are motivated by our study of string diagrams. \S\ref{sec:operations} details several hypergraph constructs and operations that will be of use to us.
 We then use these ingredients in \S\ref{sec:soundness} to show that we can represent morphisms in a free PROP (a category of PROducts and Permutations, where objects are natural numbers) as hypergraphs.
-We take the opposite perspective in \S\ref{sec:completeness}, to show that we can also recover categorical terms from hypergraphs, showing that we have both soundness and completeness.
+We take the opposite perspective in \S\ref{sec:completeness}, to show that we can also recover categorical terms from hypergraphs, enabling us to conclude both soundness and completeness.
 In \S\ref{sec:graph-rewriting} we study graph rewriting, a useful application of our graphical language, and in \S\ref{sec:case-study} follow with a case study into the axioms related to digital circuits.
 Finally in \S\ref{sec:generalisation} we generalise our approach to consider terms from any STMC, not just PROPs.
-Details of many of the proofs throughout this report can be found in the appendices.
+The finer details of some of the more bureaucratic proofs can be found in the appendices.